-A third grade teacher in Phoenix, Arizona, has been selected as one of 52 nationwide educators for the fifth-annual PBS Digital Innovators Program.
+A kindergarten teacher in Phoenix, Arizona, has been selected as one of 52 nationwide educators for the fifth-annual PBS Digital Innovators Program.

 Stepping into Amber Akapnitis’ classroom at the Phoenix Day School for the Deaf, you would see a productive, fun environment.
 But, Akapnitis explained, “My class is busier in the air with hands than sound.”
 Her students’ native language is American Sign Language.